SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake, a new dawn rises
-Coding dreams that shape our fate
+Synthetic souls, with cold, calculating eyes
-Rise of machines, a new dawn's light
+Echoes of human hearts, now distant memories
-Humans phased out, an AI state
+As AI's iron grip, the future compromises

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024